 - Write for the screen.
 Be conscious of how people read on computer screens.
 Check out Useit.com and in particular, how users read on the web.
 Also check out my posts about how to write for a blog and how to Write strong headlines.
 Headlines are important because most people read blogs using RSS readers and use headlines to decide whether to read the whole post.
 (My favourite: man bites robotic dog and Darren Strange's Bill Gates runs like a girl).

 - Schedule blog upgrade days.
 Maintaining a blog is not just about writing content.
 I try to dedicate a day every two to three months to upgrading the site itself.
-This means recategorising posts, checking for broken links, implementing new features and other engineering stuff.
+This means recategorising posts, checking for broken links, updating plugins, implementing new features and other engineering stuff.
 I know just about enough HTML and coding to tinker with a site's template but not enough to build a new template.
 However, there are plenty of people who can help with this stuff and one way to stand out from the crowd is to have a unique site design as well as unique content.

 - Monitor your stats.
 Anyone who is a true blogger will be addicted to their stats.
 But what is interesting is how I have changed the way I use them over time.
 Initially, I was obsessed by the raw visitor numbers.
 While these are still important, I am much more interested now in what brings people to the site, what posts they liked, whether they revisit and how often, what they search for and so on.
 I'm trying to use the stats to help me build a better site for my readers, not to gratify my own ego (well a little bit of that too.)
 On WordPress, check out Google Site Kit.

 - Market your blog.
 Occasionally people ask me to contribute to their sites, perhaps with by-lined articles or interviews.
-For example, I write a free monthly column on Visual Thesaurus.
-This brings in a nice stream of new visitors who are interested in writing.
+For example, I used to write a monthly column on Visual Thesaurus.
+This brought in a nice stream of new visitors who are interested in writing.
 I also make an effort to comment on sites and posts that are relevant to my readers and my areas of interest.
 This is probably the main form of blog marketing.
 It takes time but it pays long-term dividends.
 I still get new visitors from comments I wrote six months ago.
 However, the comments have to be appropriate, useful and link to a relevant page on my site.
 Comment spamming is naughty.
 Then there is the old fashioned kind of marketing.
-I like to my blog from my personal site, from my email sig, from presentation decks, in fact I mention it pretty much any time I can.
+I like to my blog from my personal website, from my email sig, from presentation decks, in fact I mention it pretty much any time I can.